petrelharp/pyslim/docs/metadata.md

     * `index`: the index of the trait in SLiM
     * `name`: the name in SLiM for the trait
     * `type`: `"additive"`, `"multiplicative"`, or `"logistic"`
-    * `baselineOffsetFromUser`: a value added to all traits
+    * `baselineOffsetF`, `baselineOffsetM`, `baselineOffsetH`: values added to all individuals, depending on their sex
-    * `baselineOffsetFromSubstitutions`: the total effect of all substitutions on the traits at the time the tree sequence was saved
+    * `substitutionOffsetF`, `substitutionOffsetM`, `substitutionOffsetH`: total effect of all substitutions on traits, by sex, at the time the tree sequence was saved
-    * `baselineAccumulation`: whether the effect of substitutions accumulate in that value
+    * `substitutionAccumulation`: whether the effect of substitutions accumulate in that value
     * `directFitnessEffect`: whether the trait has a direct effect on fitness
     * `individualOffsetMean`, `individualOffsetSD`: parameters governing the distribution of individual-level offsets (i.e., "environment" effects)